sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 ```

 **Step 2** - Configure the server
-To configure the connections set the following environment variables in your shell or in a .env file in the current directory (by updating and renaming the provided [env](./env) file).
+For convenience, you can define your preferred configuration in a .env file at the project root (you can use the provided [env](../env) file and rename it).

 1. **DATABASE_URI**